VeronikkAhri/ux-for-devs/docs/use-cases.md

 - **How:** Start with responsive layouts and prioritize content for small screens before adding desktop enhancements.
 - **Why:** Mobile traffic often surpasses desktop, so a tailored experience leads to happier visitors.

+### Educational Platforms for Kids
+- **When:** Building learning apps aimed at younger audiences.
+- **How:** Break lessons into bite-sized chunks, add progress rewards, and keep instructions concise.
+- **Why:** Children have shorter attention spans and benefit from positive reinforcement.

+### Command-Line Utilities for Developers
+- **When:** Providing tools for technical users who prefer the terminal.
+- **How:** Keep commands consistent, offer clear help text, and provide examples in documentation.
+- **Why:** Developers work efficiently when commands behave predictably and output is easy to parse.

 ## Current Trends

 - **Dark mode support** helps reduce eye strain in low-light environments.